prash63/poc_action_hub/README.md

 # poc_action_hub
-This is to test manual Github action
+This is to test manual Github action (create PR script)